Apros7/python-units/README.md

 ```

 ### **Physics Example 2**:
+A runner has been running 96 km in 8 hours.
+1) What are their average page?
-A person is driving 29.15 km/t.
-How long will they travel in 46.2 minutes?
+2) If the runner continues at this pace, how far will they go in 46.2 minutes?

 ## Relevant methods:
 - .copy(): returns copy of value